Joins via Geometric Resolutions: Worst-case and Beyond: Preliminaries

 \section{Preliminaries}

+We review the definition of a join query in Section~\ref{sec:join}.
 We give an overview of the strong connection between indices and gap boxes in Section~\ref{sec:gap-boxes} and then move on to our geometric notion of certificates in Section~\ref{sec:boxcert}.
 We formally define our main geometric problem $\bcp$ in Section~\ref{sec:bcp}.